awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-appspec-file.md

  Deployments to Windows Server instances do not support the `runas` element\.
 If you are deploying to Windows Server instances, do not include it in your AppSpec file\.

 ```
-# This is an appspec.yml template file for use with an EC2/On-Premises deployment in AWS CodeDeploy.
+# This is an appspec.yml template file for use with an EC2/On-Premises deployment in CodeDeploy.
 # The lines in this template starting with the hashtag symbol are
 #   instructional comments and can be safely left in the file or
 #   ignored.
 # For help completing this file, see the "AppSpec File Reference" in the
-#   "AWS CodeDeploy User Guide" at
+#   "CodeDeploy User Guide" at
 #   https://docs.aws.amazon.com/codedeploy/latest/userguide/app-spec-ref.html
 version: 0.0
 # Specify "os: linux" if this revision targets Amazon Linux,